 Information for leaseholders

-If you are a leaseholder, you have a legal responsibility to conduct a risk assessment and review it if you make changes to the water systems in your home.
-You may conduct the risk assessment yourself if you have sufficient understanding of water systems.
+If you are a leaseholder, you have a legal responsibility to conduct a risk assessment and review it when you make changes to the water systems in your home.
+You can conduct the risk assessment yourself if you have sufficient understanding of water systems.

 Sub-letting your leasehold property